icopy-site/awesome-cn/docs/awesome/awesome-transit.md

 Tools for transit agencies.
 See also [GTFS Data Collection and Maintenance Tools](#gtfs-data-collection-and-maintenance-tools) for tools specific to GTFS.

 - [Remix](http://getremix.com/) - A webapp that lets transit agencies easily plan routes.
+- [Next Train API](https://github.com/data-creative/next-train-api) - Serves any GTFS feed as a JSON API.
+Transit agencies and developers alike can deploy the open source code to their own Heroku server.
 - [AC Transit RestroomFinder](https://github.com/actransitorg/ACTransit.RestroomFinder) - Pinpoints the nearest authorized restroom for bus operator and field staff, using GPS and on-screen map.
 - [AC Transit Training and Education Department (TED) application](https://github.com/actransitorg/ACTransit.Training) - This application supports the District's training operations for transportation and maintenance employees, primarily in the positions of Bus Operators and Heavy Duty Coach Mechanics (Apprentice and Journey), although the system supports new courses and apprenticeship programs.
 - [AC Transit Customer Relations application (CusRel)](https://github.com/actransitorg/ACTransit.CusRel) - Public transit ticketing system for customer issues and feedback with: inter-departmental routing with notifications, department/person assigments, simple workflow, ticket searching, pre-canned reports, daily reminders and more.